clp90/imprinting_analysis/README.md

 Several other programs are required to run these scripts.
 These are all freely available, and are listed below.

-## Required additional programs
+## Dependencies
-All programs listed below must be on your `$PATH`.
+These are only required for `rna_seq_map.sh` and must be on your `$PATH`.
+They're not required if starting from allele-specific count data.
 Indicated version was used in testing, but other versions may also be compatible.

 - `fastqc` (Andrews 2010) [0.11.8](https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc)
 - `trim_galore` (Krueger 2012) [0.5.0](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)
+	- requires the python `cutadapt` package, see below
 - `samtools` (Li *et al.* 2009) [1.9](http://www.htslib.org/)
 - `STAR` (Dobin *et al.* 2012) [2.6.1d](https://github.com/alexdobin/STAR)
+- `MarkDuplicates.jar` (picard-tools suite, Broad Institute) [1.121]
+	- provided in this repository (downloaded Oct.
+2, 2015) for convenience (licensed under the MIT license)

-Additional requirements:
+Other requirements:
 - `Java 1.8+` [1.8.0_191]
 - `Python 2.7.11+` [2.7.15]
 	- `HTSeq` (Anders *et al.* 2014) [0.11.0]